EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 time_framework
    Required.
 List of years for which the simulation will run.

+foresight
+   Required.
+Integer defining the interval where prices are updated and are kept at a a flat-forward trajectory after that.

 region
    Subset of regions to consider.
 If not given, defaults to all regions found in the